seatable/seatable-developer-docs/docs/scripts/javascript/predefined_objects_js.md

 ## Context

 When the script runs, the context object provides the context.
-The usage is as follows:
+The usage is as follows.

 ??? info "currentTable"

-    .
+    Returns the name of the currently selected table.

     ``` js
+    base.context.currentTable
     ```

     __Example__

     ``` js
+    const name = base.context.currentTable
+    output.text(`The name of the current table is: ${name}`)
     ```

 ??? info "currentRow"

-    .
+    Returns the currently selected row and returns the complete row object including `_id`, `_mtime`, `_ctime`.
+If no row is selected, this function returns `undefined`.

     ``` js
+    base.context.currentRow
     ```

     __Example__

     ``` js
+    const row = base.context.currentRow
+    output.text(row)
     ```